dgaydukov/cert-aws/sa/files/sa.md

 * dynamoDB - use auto scale to scale accordingly to load If you have read problems:
 * RDS - add elasticache, add sharding (it would actually help in both read and write)
-* dynamoDB - dax, auto scale
+* dynamoDB - DAX, auto scale
 Transaction - you can use `TransactWriteItems/TransactGetItems` to run up to 25 PutItem/UpdateItem/DeleteItem/GetItem operations.
-During transaction items not blocked, dynamoDB supports only serializable isolation level.
+During transaction, items not blocked, dynamoDB supports only serializable isolation level.
 There are batch operations like `BatchGetItem` (read up to 100 items at once) and `BatchWriteItem` (write up to 25 items at once).
 There are 2 difference between transact and batch api:
 * for transact you pay twice
 * for transact either all success or all rollbacked, for batch some may succeed, some may fail.
 So for batch is up to you to handle errors.
 Transaction Idempotency - you can supply `ClientRequestToken` with `TransactWriteItem`, so dynamoDB would handle this request as idempotent.
 If item modified outside of running tx, tx is cancelled & exception is thrown.
-Tx avaialble only within region, and not supported for global tables.
+Tx available only within region, and not supported for global tables.
 In tx you are priced twice for each read/write, cause dynamoDB call 2 times read/write, first - to prepare tx, second - to commit tx.
 Limitations - dynamoDB won’t let you write a query that won’t scale, that's why it has some limitations, but they all make sense:
 * max result in single Query/Scan operation shouldn't exceed 1MB.
 So if your query has more than 1MB output, dynamoDB returns `LastEvaluatedKey`